tikene/InstaAutoComment/README.md

-This bot will allow you to be the first comment when a post is uploaded.
+**This bot will allow you to be the first comment when a post is uploaded to Instagram

 Useful when accounts give away a reward for being the first comment, such as money or a shotout